Executive Order on Immigration Information, Updates, and Advisories

 SECTION III: CAMPUS RESOURCES:

-Students and scholars who have been impacted by the Executive Order are welcomed and encouraged to reach out to all campus resources, which can be helpful to their well-being and success during this difficult and stressful time.
-Although many on campus will be sensitive to the needs of all students, the following resources are specifically available to assist you.
+Students and scholars who have concerns about the Executive Order Travel Ban are welcomed and encouraged to reach out to all campus resources, which can be helpful to their well-being and success during this difficult and stressful time.
+Although many individuals on campus will be sensitive to the needs of all students, the following resources are specifically available to assist you.

 Confidential Campus Resources